LambertLeong/LambertLeong.github.io/_posts/projects/2022-02-05-deep-learning-breast-cancer-risk.md

 research.
 There are more advanced AI techniques, such as adversarial approaches, that may be helpful for understanding the interplay between breast density, imaging, and interval cancer risk.
 Hawaii has a higher incidence of late stage cancer when compared to the rest of the United States.
-The mechanism is not yet known but many hypothesize that the unique enthic makeup of the population plays a role.
+The mechanism is not yet known but many hypothesize that the unique ethnic makeup of the population plays a role.
 Our success with deep learning in this study gives us confidence that predicting risk of late stage cancer is possible.
 We welcome comments, conversations, discussion, and collaboration on topics discussed here.
 Feel free to reach out and join the fight against cancer.